zostay/aws-github-rotate/README.md

 * iam:DeleteAccessKey
 * iam:UpdateAccessKey

+## CircleCI Plugin Configuration

+You must provide a `CIRCLECI_TOKEN` in environment.
+This must be set to a CircleCI API token.

+CircleCI provides instructions on [Managing API Tokens](https://circleci.com/docs/2.0/managing-api-tokens/) on their web site.

 ## Github Plugin Configuration.

-You must provide a `GITHUB_TOKEN` with `repo` permissions for the github plugin to work.
+You must provide a `GITHUB_TOKEN` environment variable.
+This must be set to a Github token with `repo` permissions for the github plugin to work.

 Github provides instructions on [creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).